Russian strikes hit outskirts of Ukrainian capital and Lviv | Law-Order

 "The city has never known such nightmarish, colossal losses and destruction," Chaus said.

-The World Health Organization said it has verified 43 attacks on hospitals and health facilities, with 12 people killed and 34 injured.
+The World Health Organisation said it has verified 43 attacks on hospitals and health facilities, with 12 people killed and 34 injured.

-In remarks early Friday, Ukrainian President Volodymyr Zelenskyy said he was thankful to President Joe Biden for additional military aid, but he would not get into specifics about the new package, saying he did not want Russia to know what to expect.
+Ukrainian President Volodymyr Zelenskyy said early Friday he was thankful to President Joe Biden for additional military aid, but he would not get into specifics about the new package, saying he did not want Russia to know what to expect.
 He said when the invasion began on Feb.
 24, Russia expected to find Ukraine much as it did in 2014, when Russia seized Crimea without a fight and backed separatists as they took control of the eastern Donbas region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)